13 Assassins (2010 film): Plot

 Naritsugu and his retinue arrive at Ochiai, with reinforcements arranged by Hanbei, increasing their number from 70 to 200.
 As Ochiai's civilians escape, the 13 assassins trap Naritsugu's party in Ochiai.
 A lengthy battle begins, with the assassins first using arrows and explosives, then using swords for melee combat, with the exception of Koyata, who fights with rocks in slings and with sticks.
 While many of Naritsugu's retainers are killed, Naritsugu is aroused by the bloodshed of the battle and declares that when he ascends to the Shogunate Council, he will start wars reminiscent of the Sengoku Period.

 While most of the Akashi forces are defeated, at least 10 of the assassins perish, with several fighting until they collapsed dead from their injuries.
 Eventually, Shinzaemon and Shinrokurō confront Naritsugu, Hanbei and two remaining retainers.
 Shinzaemon argues that Naritsugu will ruin the realm, but Hanbei insists on loyalty to his master.
 Shinzaemon duels Hanbei and decapitates him after kicking mud into Hanbei's eyes, while Shinrokurō slays the last two Akashi retainers.
 Naritsugu kicks Hanbei's severed head away and announces that the people and the samurai have only one purpose: to serve their lords.
 Shinzaemon counters that the lords cannot live without the support of the people and that, if a lord abuses his power, the people will rise up against him.
 Naritsugu and Shinzaemon mortally wound each other.
 Crying, crawling in the mud, and experiencing rare fear and pain, Naritsugu thanks Shinzaemon for causing the most exciting day of Naritsugu's life.
-Naritsugu is decapitated by Shinzaemon, who succumbs to his wounds.
+Shinzaemon decapitates Naritsugu before succumbing to his wounds.

 Shinrokurō wanders through the carnage and Koyata runs up, appearing virtually unharmed despite being impaled through the neck by Naritsugu and slashed in the stomach by Hanbei.
 Koyata dismisses his previous injuries as trivial.
 Shinrokurō and Koyata leave separately, with Shinrokurō intending to become a bandit or travel to America, while Koyata vows to elope with his lover.

 An epilogue states that Naritsugu's death was officially attributed to illness, and that 23 years later, the Tokugawa Shogunate was overthrown during the Meiji Restoration.